 From the USC Leonard Davis School of Gerontology, this is Lessons in Lifespan Health, a podcast about the science — and scientists — improving how we live and age.

-Lessons in Lifespan Health is supported by the Ney Center for Healthspan Science and the Center for Lifespan Health.
+Lessons in Lifespan Health is supported in part by the Ney Center for Healthspan Science and the Center for Lifespan Health.

 Featuring music by Sound of Picture.

 Season 4 Episodes

 Kate Wilber is the Mary Pickford Chair in Gerontology and director of the Secure Old Age Lab at the USC Leonard Davis School.
 She’s also the co-director of the National Center on Elder Abuse, which is housed at the Keck School of Medicine of USC.
 She recently spoke to George Shannon about her research, including her work exploring ways to provide long-term care services and supports that allow older adults to be as independent as possible and the challenges and opportunities that technology provides in this area.

 Rong Lu is an associate professor of stem cell biology and regenerative medicine, biomedical engineering, medicine, and gerontology at USC.
 She joins George Shannon to discuss her research into the complex and surprising behavior of individual blood stem cells and what it could mean for treating diseases associated with aging.

 Mireille Jacobson is an associate professor in the USC Leonard Davis School and the co-director of the Aging and Cognition Initiative at the USC Schaeffer Center for Health Policy and Economics, where she’s also a senior fellow.
 She joins Professor George Shannon to discuss her research using economic insights to better understand decision-making around vaccines, palliative care, Alzheimer’s disease and more.